 As you rise in an organization, your challenges change:

 - First, as an individual contributor, your job is to do your work to the best of your ability to help your team and company.

 - Then, as a manager, your job is to get the best performance from your team.
 You're now a multiplier.

 - When you manage other managers, you need to develop leaders under you, and look out for the macro behaviors & culture across your department.
 Your efforts are now exponential.

-Becoming a manager requires a totally new mindset, and the jump to managing managers has many significant challenges of its own:
+Becoming a manager requires a totally new management mindset, and the jump to managing managers has many significant challenges of its own:

 - You were an okay manager, are you ready to teach others how to be a good manager?

 - You don't know everything that's happening all the time anymore.
 Can you make good decisions with partial information?

 - The demands on your time (and meeting requests) have never been higher.
-Are you investing your time wisely for the short and long term?
+Are you setting up the right priority management wisely for the short and long term?

 - Dozens, or maybe even hundreds, of people are looking up to you.
 Are you setting a good example?